[Latest update: November 2020]

 Currently, there is no reliable information available in other South American countries.
 But, users have reported having no problems traveling into and around South America with kratom.

 They do, however, advise against traveling back to the USA from countries such as Colombia.
-They mention that border officials can mistake kratom for coca leaves and may cause issues.
+They mention kratom for coca leaves and may cause issues.

 Traveling with Kratom